kherge-archive/builder/README.md

     setShebang($line) : Stub

 Sets the "shebang" line.
-If `$null`, the line will be removed.
+If `null`, the line will be removed.

 ##### Default